 - Minor hack by me to ensure that titles don't appear off the right border of a page.

-In accordance with the principles of unobtrusive DHTML, that's all you have to do to make it work.
+lists">unobtrusive DHTML, that's all you have to do to make it

 Oh, you want to know what it actually does, eh?
 Well, it iterates through all the links on a document, and for all those with titles, it makes their title attribute a "nicetitle" attribute (so that the browser itself doesn't continue to pop up its own tooltip) and attaches onmouseout, onmouseover, onblur, and onfocus handlers to that link.
 The onmouseover/onfocus handler pops up a div containing the content of the "nicetitle" attribute and the link's destination.
 The onmouseout/onblur handler takes that div away again.
 (Thanks to Mark for reminding me that the effect should apply to keyboard navigation as well as mouse!)
 The div that pops up is partially transparent because its background is a semi-transparent PNG, which means that your browser has to support semi-transparent PNGs to get the transparent effect.
 (Thanks to Lars Dieckow for showing me how to create such PNGs!)
 The floating div is created with pure DOM methods (no innerHTML) so it should work in all DOM compliant browsers.